 First Hotel Reykjavik is located in Kópavogur, Iceland’s second-largest city, yet is still in close proximity to the Icelandic capital.
 Just 10 minutes away from downtown Reykjavik, the modern boutique hotel has a gym, a lounge area and a bar equipped with a pool table, TVs and books.
 The bright rooms are painted in black and white and decorated with wooden furnishings and minimalist decor, giving them a Scandinavian feel.
-Nearby in the Smáralind shopping centre, Iceland’s largest mall, you’ll find high-end fashion stores, restaurants and cafés and a large cinema.
+Nearby in the Smáralind shopping centre you’ll find high-end fashion stores, restaurants and cafés and a large cinema.

 Facing the seafront, Fosshotel Baron is within walking distance of many popular bars and shops in downtown Reykjavik.
 Offering scenic views of the mountains, the large rooms have a contemporary feel and come equipped with a safe and satellite TV.
 Head downstairs to the hotel’s restaurant in the morning and you’ll find a breakfast buffet, or stop by at lunchtime, when you can opt for the soup of the day with fresh bread.

-Tucked away in the quiet neighbourhood of Fossvogur, the Grímur Hotel prides itself on the family-friendly atmosphere that makes it feel more like a second home than a hotel.
+Tucked away in the quiet neighbourhood of Fossvogur, the Grímur Hotel prides itself on a family-friendly atmosphere that makes it feel more like a second home than a hotel.
 Just a five-minute drive from downtown Reykjavik, the hotel is situated on top of Grímsbær shopping centre, giving you easy access to shops and restaurants.
 Step inside the hotel and you’ll find a shared lounge that comes equipped with a TV and board games, and spacious, stately rooms painted in a dark green colour to fit the hotel’s natural design aesthetic.

 Right across from the Hlemmur bus station and food hall, at the eastern end of Laugavegur, lies Hlemmur Square Hotel.
-Situated on the fifth floor at a 1930s Art Deco building, it has the feel of a luxury hotel and rooms overlooking the beautiful mountains.
+Situated on the fifth floor of a 1930s art deco building, it has the feel of a luxury hotel and rooms overlooking the beautiful mountains.
 Chic and modern, the establishment is a good choice if you’re looking to stay central without blowing your budget.
 When you get hungry, head down to Pylsa/Pulsa Bistro, the hotel’s artisanal dining venue showcasing German and South African flavours.
 If drinks are more your thing, the downstairs bar features award-winning cocktails, happy hours and live music.

 You guessed it – the 4th Floor Hotel sits on the fourth floor of a building, on the corner of Snorrabraut and Laugavegur, Reykjavik’s main shopping street.
 Mere minutes from restaurants, bars, museums and popular attractions such as the Hallgrímskirkja church, this impressive hotel offers aerial views of the city and overlooks the mountains and the marina.
-The Art Deco-styled rooms are small but apartment-like and have a homely feel.
+The art deco-styled rooms are small but apartment-like and have a homely feel.
 A basement parking garage is available for guests, as is the hotel’s restaurant Studio 29, serving hamburgers and sandwiches for lunch and dinner and a popular brunch at weekends.

 Set in the middle of Reykjavik, OK Hotel is a colourful accommodation option with spacious rooms and a playful interior.
 The walls are covered with newspaper clippings, and the rooms are filled with custom-made pieces of furniture from the 1970s and zany pieces of art.
-Rooms come equipped with a small kitchenette, but if cooking isn’t your thing, the attached Staff Kitchen & Bar (entry to the hotel is through this restaurant) serves tasty dishes like traditional Icelandic stew, salmon and duck sandwiches.
+Rooms come equipped with a small kitchenette, but if cooking isn’t your thing, the attached Staff Kitchen & Bar (entry to the hotel is through this restaurant) serves tasty dishes such as traditional Icelandic stew, salmon and duck sandwiches.